thiblahute/meson-website/Reference-manual.md

     void install_data(list_of_files, ...)

-Installs files listed in positional and `sources` keyword arguments into the directory specified by the `install_dir` argument during install phase.
+Installs files from the source tree that are listed as positional arguments and in the `sources` keyword arguments into the directory specified by the `install_dir` kwarg during install phase.

 ### install_headers

     void install_headers(list_of_headers, ...)

-Installs the specified header files into the system header directory (usually `/{prefix}/include`) during the install step.
+Installs the specified header files from the source tree into the system header directory (usually `/{prefix}/include`) during the install step.
 This directory can be overridden by specifying it with the `install_dir` keyword argument.
 If you just want to install into a subdirectory of the system header directory, then use the `subdir` argument.
 As an example if this has the value `myproj` then the headers would be installed to `/{prefix}/include/myproj`.

 For example, this will install `common.h` and `kola.h` into `/{prefix}/include`: